yunemse48/403bypasser/README.md

 - [ ] GUI
 - [ ] Add Rate-Limit Option
 - [ ] Export cURL Command for Each Request
+- [ ] Add Parameters to Save Output According to HTTP Status Codes
+- [ ] Add Parameters to Save Output According to Page Size Anomalies

 ## Which Cases Does This Tool Check?